Absence Reporting & Tracking

 - Imposing other corrective actions that are deemed appropriate.

-After five unexcused absences in a month, the school is required to initiate a written agreement with the parent to improve the student’s attendance.
-For secondary students, the school is required to conduct an assessment with the student to determine barriers to the students’ ability to attend school.
+Not later than the seventh unexcused absence in a month, the school is required to initiate a written agreement with the parent to improve the student’s attendance.
+For secondary students, after the second absence and before the seventh absence, the school is required to conduct an needs assessment with the student to determine barriers to the students’ ability to attend school.

-After five unexcused absences in a month, the school may refer the student to the community truancy board (elementary) or truancy workshops (secondary).
+After seven unexcused absences in a month, the school may refer the student to the community truancy board (elementary), re-engagment specialist, or truancy workshops or file a petition to juvenile court.

-Seven Unexcused Absences in a Month or Ten Unexcused Absences in a School Year
+Seven Unexcused Absences in a Month or Before 15 Unexcused Absences in a School Year

-After seven unexcused absences in a month or ten unexcused absences in an academic year, the district will file a truancy petition with the juvenile court.
+After seven unexcused absences in a month or before 15 unexcused absences in an academic year, the district will file a truancy petition with the juvenile court.
 The following truancy petition procedures apply only to a student under the age of seventeen at the time the petition is originally filed.

 Court intervention and supervision are necessary to assist the school district to reduce the student’s absences from school.